Founding Director: Albert La Spada, MD, PhD

 Our Vision: Breakthrough Therapies for Diseases of the Mind

-Funding for the future Neurodegenerative Disease and Neurotherapeutics Collaboratory (NDN Collaboratory) will ensure that UCI remains at the forefront of this critically important and undeniably urgent effort.
+Funding for the future Neurodegenerative Disease and Neurotherapeutics Collaboratory (NDN Collaboratory) will ensure that UC Irvine remains at the forefront of this critically important and undeniably urgent effort.
 It has been selected as one of 12 high-impact research programs that will be located in the Falling Leaves Foundation Medical Innovation Building.

 In This New Facility